ywwg/art-guidelines/lace_grant_application.md

 #### Technical Design
 How will you actually build this?
 What sort of materials, hardware, tools, etc. will you need?
 How will it be constructed?
-Please include relevants sketches and diagrams.
+Please include relevant sketches and diagrams.

 #### Installation Plan
 Lace Grant projects provide logistical challenges beyond that of a normal Creativity Grant.
 The project must be exhibited not just at Firefly, but also at FIGMENT in the heart of Boston.
 How do you plan on getting your project to each site?
-How do you plan on assembling it within a reasonable timeframe at each event?
+How do you plan on assembling it within a reasonable time frame at each event?
 How will the project be weatherproofed?

 #### Risk Analysis
 Safety of the project and participants is very important to us!
 How do you plan to protect your project and participants from each other during both daylight and darkness?
 Please include a detailed safety plan if the project has structural, combustible, or other major risk factors.
 Some art (including flame effects and large-scale structures) may be subject to greater scrutiny and review by the Review Committee.